Cherarium/phone-goggles/README.md

 ```

 **models.py**

-this `CallEvent` model defines the structure and characteristics of the data stored for each phone call event in the API.
+This script defines the structure and characteristics of the data stored for each phone call event in the API.

 It ensures that each call event has a unique identifier, captures relevant information such as event type, phone numbers, timestamps, and duration (if available).